1990s in music: Shoegaze

 Shoegaze is an indie and alternative rock subgenre distinguished by an ethereal blend of obscured vocals, guitar distortion and effects, feedback, and overwhelming volume.
 The album Loveless (1991) by My Bloody Valentine is widely regarded as the genre's defining release; other notable shoegaze bands include Slowdive, Ride, Lush, Pale Saints, and Chapterhouse.
 "The Scene That Celebrates Itself" was a loose label given to shoegaze bands and other affiliated bands in London in the early 1990s.
 Most shoegaze artists followed in the footsteps of My Bloody Valentine and bands like Dinosaur Jr., the Jesus and Mary Chain, and Cocteau Twins on their late 1980s recordings.

 Other trends

 The Irish Celtic folk rock band the Corrs achieved international success during the late 1990s with a series of hit recordings which established them as international stars and helped prolong a successful career that continued into the 2000s.
+The Scottish rock duo the Proclaimers achieved success with "I'm Gonna Be (500 Miles)".
+English alternative rock singer PJ Harvey also found fame in the late 1990s.
+The Cardigans rose to prominence when their single "Lovefool", from the album First Band on the Moon (1996), was included in the soundtrack to the 1996 film Romeo + Juliet.
+Folk and new-age gained popularity during the decade with the rise of successful bands such as Blackmore's Night and Secret Garden.

 Pop

 Pop music and dance music became popular throughout the 1990s.
 Popular European pop artists of the 1990s included Seal, M People, 2 Unlimited, and Ace of Base.